brahmlower/postgres-virtual-tables/readme.md

 At this time there is a column called 'column_type', which would be used to define the type of data being stored, however this functionality has not been implemented yet.

-### vtable_row

-This table serves to identify a particular row in a vtable.
-The ID in a row here is referenced by records in the vtable_cell table to indicate what row the cell is part of.

 ### vtable_cell